The Jan. 6 committee: What it has done and where it is headed

 What is the committee focusing on going forward?

-The panel continues to seek new information even as it begins to focus on two must-do tasks next year: a series of public hearings to tell the story of Jan.
-6 from start to finish along with one or more written reports.
-The reports will not only detail the events of that day but make recommendations on how to avoid a similar situation from occurring again.
-This includes whether the laws overseeing how electoral votes are tallied, the Electoral Count Act, and that grant a president emergency powers need to be changed.
+The panel continues to seek new information even as it begins to focus on two must-do tasks: a slate of public hearings to tell the story of Jan.
+6 from start to finish, along with one or more written reports.
+The reports will not only detail the events of that day but make recommendations on how to prevent a similar situation from occurring again.
+This includes whether the laws overseeing how electoral votes are tallied (the Electoral Count Act), and that grant a president emergency powers, need to be changed.

 “I consider it important for us to determine to what extent the president was prepared or preparing to mobilize the National Guard or any other part of forces under the insurrection act or any other emergency power in a statute,” Raskin said in an interview.

 “After assembling a complete documentary record of what happened on Jan.
-6 and what caused it — the main purpose of the Jan.
+6 and what caused it, the main purpose of the Jan.
 6 committee is to make recommendations as to policy changes that will prevent any further close calls with violent and lawless attacks on our government.
 So we have to look at fortifying our defenses against both inside political coup attempts and violent insurrectionary challenges to the government,” Raskin added.

-The rough timeline being discussed among senior committee staffers includes a number of public hearings starting this winter and stretching into spring, followed by a possible interim report being released in the summer with a final report coming out before the midterm elections in November.
+The rough timeline being discussed among senior committee staffers includes a number of public hearings starting this winter and stretching into spring, followed by a possible interim report being released in the summer, with a final report coming out before the midterm elections in November.
 The midterms are a key date for the committee because political prognosticators expect Republicans to win the House and then shut down the panel.

 The panel is also expected to continue pushing for cooperation from Republican lawmakers who communicated with the White House on Jan 6.
 It has already asked Reps.
 Scott Perry (Pa.) and Jim Jordan (Ohio) to answer questions, but both men have signaled they will not comply with the request.